 Limitations of the rectal exam are important to become familiar with.
 The rectum extends 12 to 15 cm beyond the anal canal, thus only the most distal portion can be palpated.
 Additionally, determining prostate size by DRE may be unreliable and thus should be considered an approximation.
 When compared with experienced urologists, students tend to palpate fewer areas of the prostate and use insufficient pressure, both of which limit detection of nodules.
 The examiner should always attempt to palpate the prostate from base to apex and both lateral lobes.
 However, with larger prostates, the examiner’s finger may not be long enough to reach the base, limiting the evaluation.
 Finally, early malignancy is unlikely to be detected by DRE alone, thus screening for prostate cancer should be done with concomitant prostate specific antigen (PSA) testing in the appropriate patients.

-Legends and Figures
+Figure Legend:

 Table 1: Abnormalities detected during the male rectal exam.

 The table shows potential pathological findings that can be observed during rectal examination and their interpretations.